ContainerLab Alternative

 Describe Your Network

-"Build a multi-vendor OSPF lab with Cisco and Nokia routers" or "Create a VXLAN EVPN leaf-spine fabric" — describe it in plain English.
+"Build a multi-vendor OSPF lab with Cisco and Nokia routers" or "Create a VXLAN EVPN leaf-spine fabric" — describe it in plain English, or import existing configs.

 2